 4. Find the Right Timing and Place

 It would help if you chose the right time and place to tell your parents that you’re pregnant.
-Telling them you’re pregnant while drinking coffee at a busy coffee shop isn’t the best place to share your news.
+Telling them you’re pregnant on a weekday morning when everyone is rushing to get to their destination isn’t the best time to share your news.

 So that you can have a calm and loving chat with your parents, pick a time and place that gives you privacy and the time to talk.
 Pick a location that lets you freely express yourself without worrying about strangers overhearing.